encode/starlette/docs/third-party-packages.md

 * First-class support for both HTTP / REST and WebSocket.
 * Built-in CORS, HSTS, GZip, HTTP streaming, Jinja2 templates, background tasks, static files…

-… and more ahead as depicted in the <a href="https://github.com/bocadilloproject/bocadillo/blob/master/ROADMAP.md" target="_blank">Roadmap</a>.
+… and more ahead, as depicted in the <a href="https://github.com/bocadilloproject/bocadillo/blob/master/ROADMAP.md" target="_blank">Roadmap</a>.

 The example below demonstrates a simple WebSocket echo server.